james0666/MediaHop-Releases/MediaHop_Server/README.md

 - Normal HTTP `GET` requests.
 - HTTP `HEAD` requests.
 - HTTP byte-range requests.
-- `200 OK` responses.
+- `200 OK`.
-- `206 Partial Content` responses.
+- `206 Partial Content`.
 - `Content-Range`.
 - `Content-Length`.
 - `Accept-Ranges: bytes`.
+- Progressive file streaming.
+- Long-running media requests.
+- Output-buffering cleanup for media streaming.

-These are important because TVs often request only parts of a media file while starting playback or seeking.
+These features are important because TVs and media players often request only part of a file when starting playback, seeking, or resuming.

+The helper does not transcode media.

 Actual seek support still depends on the TV, file type, codec, and DLNA implementation.

 ---

+# Optional TV Media Metadata

+MediaHop can request information about the single selected server file before sending it to a TV.

+When available, the endpoint can return:

+- Video codec.
+- Audio codec.
+- Width.
+- Height.
+- File size.
+- Whether `ffprobe` was available.

+The server does not scan the entire library with `ffprobe`.

+Only the requested file is checked.

+If `ffprobe` is not installed, normal MediaHop browsing and playback still work.

+HLS `.m3u8` files are not probed.

+---

 # Security

-Only put `media.php` inside a folder containing media you are comfortable exposing through this endpoint.

-The script includes path checks to stop requests from escaping outside the configured media root, but the supported media files inside that root are intentionally available through the API.
+The script includes path checks designed to stop requests from escaping outside the configured media root.

+For additional protection you can use:

+- MediaHop's optional username/password login.
+- HTTP Basic Authentication provided by your web server.
+- HTTPS.

+Important:

-Do not place passwords, private documents, backups, API keys, or other sensitive files inside the media root.
+- Keep sensitive files outside the media root.

-The basic version does not include authentication.

-If your server is exposed to the public internet, consider adding authentication or other access controls before treating it as private storage.
+- Do not publish real usernames, passwords, or token secrets in a public repository.
+- Change all authentication placeholders before enabling MediaHop login.

-HTTPS is recommended when available.
+- HTTPS is strongly recommended when accessing the server over the public internet.

+If authentication is disabled, supported media files inside the configured root are intentionally accessible through the endpoint.

+---

+# No Server-Side Transcoding

+MediaHop's PHP helper does not transcode media.

+The server sends the original media file.

+Playback compatibility depends on the device receiving it.

+This keeps the server setup lightweight and avoids requiring a dedicated media-server application.

 ---